![]() |

 a shelter on Kongning Road in Zhabei district, confiscated dogs

-must be adopted within 30 days People who already own more than one dog and registered them before the new law came into effect are allowed to keep their dogs.
+days.
+People who already own more than one dog and registered them before the new law came into effect are allowed to keep their dogs.
 "For many dog owners who have more than one dog, it is too hard to make the decision to keep one but abandon another," Lai Xiaoyu, the head of the China Small Animal Protection Association Shanghai Branch, told the Global Times.
 The regulation also includes a code of conduct for dog owners.
+Owners

 The NYC Pet Show